Fragile superconductivity in the presence of weakly disordered charge density waves: The Model

 \section{The Model}

-To make the discussion explicit, and since the qualitative behavior we are exploring is relatively insensitive to microscopic details, we begin by considering the properties of a minimal classical Landau-Ginzberg-Wilson (LGW) effective field theory.
+To make the discussion explicit, and since the qualitative behavior we are exploring is relatively insensitive to microscopic details, we begin by considering the properties of a minimal classical Landau-Ginzburg-Wilson (LGW) effective field theory.
 We consider two complex scalar fields, a charge $2e$ field $\Delta$ representing the local SC order parameter, and $\phi$ representing the amplitude of a unidirectional incommensurate CDW.
 (Generalizing the considerations to bidirectional CDW order, or multicomponent SC orders is straightforward, although not entirely without qualitatively new features.)
-We will focus on a quasi-2D limit in which there are only weak couplings between neighboring 2D layers of a 3D crystal - we will discuss explicitly the field theory for a single plane, and will leave implicit the weak uniform couplings between the order parameters on neighboring planes.
+We will focus on a quasi-2D limit in which there are only weak couplings between neighboring 2D layers of a 3D crystal.

 The effective free energy density of a plane is \bea {\cal H}_{2d} =&& \frac {\kappa}2 \left|\left(- i \vec \nabla - 2e \vec A\right)\Delta\right |^2 - \frac{\alpha_\Delta}2 \left| \Delta\right |^2 + \frac {|\Delta|^4} 4 \nonumber \\ &&+ \frac {\kappa_{x}}2 \left|\partial_x\phi\right |^2 + \frac {\kappa_{y}}2 \left|\partial_y\phi\right |^2- \frac{\alpha_\phi}2 \left| \phi\right |^2 + \frac {|\phi|^4} 4 \nonumber \\ && + \frac {\gamma}2 \left| \Delta\right |^2\left| \phi\right |^2 + h^\star \phi + \phi^\star h. \eea The weak couplings between order parameters ($\phi_n$ and $\Delta_n$ in neighboring planes ($n$ and $n+1$), are taken to be \be {\cal H}_\perp =- \frac{J_\phi}{2} [\phi_{n+1}^\star\phi_n + {\rm H. C.}]- \frac{J_\Delta}{2} [\Delta_{n+1}^\star\Delta_n + {\rm H. C.}]. \ee This is at best an effective Hamiltonian, obtained by integrating out microscopic degrees of freedom, which means that even the parameters that enter the model should properly be taken to have analytic dependences on temperature, $T$, and magnetic field, $\vec H = \vec \nabla \times \vec A$.
 Moreover, in general there should be higher order terms, both in powers of the fields and in powers of derivatives, and at low enough temperatures, the quantum dynamics of the fields can be important.